-- 4.61 Students who have problem understanding law or require legal advice will be referred to external legal assistance.
+- 4.60 Students who have problems understanding law or require legal advice will be referred to external legal assistance.
 Some external organisations that provide free legal advice include the Study Melbourne Student Centre, Youth Law Front yard, community legal centres.
-Information is published in Student Handbook. - 4.62 The Student handbook sets out the Australian emergency call services Triple Zero emergency number (000) and students are advised that where there is an immediate risk of harm to self or others, to call 000 or 106 for those who have speech or hearing impairment.
-Students are also introduced to other organisations that provide help, support counselling in an emergency/ urgent situation. - 4.63 The College will activate its Critical incident policies and procedures in the event of a critical incident.
+Information is published in Student Handbook. - 4.61 The Student Handbook sets out the Australian emergency call services Triple Zero emergency number (000) and students are advised that where there is an immediate risk of harm to self or others, to call 000 or 106 for those who have speech or hearing impairment.
+Students are also introduced to other organisations that provide help, and support counselling in an emergency/ urgent situation. - 4.62 The College will activate its Critical incident Policy and Procedure in the event of a critical incident.